vitessio/website/content/en/docs/user-guides/move-tables.md

 ## Planning to Move Tables

-In this scenario, we are going to `customer` keyspace to the `commerce` keyspace we already have.
+In this scenario, we are going to add the `customer` keyspace to the `commerce` keyspace we already have.
 This new keyspace will be backed by its own set of mysqld instances.
 We will then move the tables `customer` and `corder` from the `commerce` keyspace into the newly created `customer`.
 The `product` table will remain in the `commerce` keyspace.
 This operation happens online, which means that it does not block either read or write operations to the tables, __except__ for a small window during the final cut-over.

 ## Show our current tablets